 As we discussed on our CBD for PETS page, giving a Dog (or any Pet) CBD in the UK is quite a grey area and is really down to the owner (on the advice of their local vet).

-CBD is now being widely recognised as a go to supplement for may Pets (just as it is in humans).
+CBD is now being widely recognized as a go-to supplement for many Pets (just as it is in humans).

 As mentioned on our CBD for PETS information page, all pets (especially Dogs), must avoid THC.
 This is the psychoactive ingredient in the Cannabis plant and can cause Dogs to have seizures.

 How much CBD should I give my Dog?

 As there are no "PET" CBD products in the UK (legally), you will find that the CBD Oil recommended by Vets is normally a "human" THC Free Isolate CBD Oil, blended with things like Salmon Oil.
 Because it is designed for humans, the boxes will not offer any advice on dosages for Pets.
 This would make it a "Pet" specific product and the VMD (Veterinary Medicines Directorate) just does not allow that at present (hopefully this will all change in the near future).

 Studies in America by Dr Gary Richter found that the recommended amount of CBD safe to give Pets varied from 2-8mg/kg but most erred on a lower limit of 1-2mg/kg. **As with all CBD, less is often found to be more effective.

 CBD is completely safe to give a Dog providing you follow these few rules: